 With this influx of runners, I thought it important to mention an article I recently read on PlanetChiropractic.com.
 The article points out a number of facts about long-distance running and chiropractic care.
 The most important of those facts are as follows:

 “An informal survey of Olympic athletes showed doctors of chiropractic to be the most popular of all healthcare providers.
 These super performers know that part of training ‘smart’ means maintaining an alignment that is absolutely necessary for high performance.
 There is a growing body of scientific research that proves chiropractic helps athletic agility, balance, reaction time and power.”

-“Runners stand to benefit the most from chiropractic because of the grueling nature of the sport and its potentially detrimental affects on the joints of the foot, knees and hips.
-Just like tires can wear out quickly on a poorly aligned front end, the human body breaks down when it’s out of alignment.
+“Runners stand to benefit the most from chiropractic because of the grueling nature of the sport and its potentially detrimental effects on the joints of the foot, knees, and hips.
+Just like tires can wear out quickly on a poorly aligned front end of a car, the human body breaks down when it’s out of alignment.
 When this happens, it is called arthritis and can become permanent without care.”

 Given the nature of running and the stress it places on the body, it is important to make sure that the body is given every tool available to both keep you properly aligned and ensure you can recover and heal properly before your next run.
 For anyone who has ever “overdone it” while trying to get back into their running regimen, you know the pain it can cause.
 The symptoms can continue to cause you grief until you give your body proper time to recover.

 Chiropractic is an important tool in making sure your body is properly aligned.
 With each step of your morning run, you are placing up to three times the weight of your body on your spine, hip, leg, knee, and foot.
 Without proper alignment, your bones and muscles may not be able to minimize the force and vibration that each step brings to your internal framework, leaving you with soreness and possibly leading to more serious problems.